 WTP Analytical Laboratory

-Analyses will confirm the correct glass-former “recipe” needed to produce a consistent glass form.
+These analyses will be used to determine the correct “recipe” of glass-forming materials to mix with the waste before it is transferred into one of the Vit Plant’s two low-activity waste 300-ton melters for vitrification.
 Samples will also be taken throughout the vitrification process to confirm a high-quality glass product and good process controls to ensure the final vitrified product is stable and not a threat to the environment or people.

-Environmental Emissions Stack Assembly at WTP HanfordThe 68-foot stack assembly will exhaust emissions from the Analytical Lab’s ventilation systems, filtering radioactive and chemical contaminants from the air to ensure it meets strict regulations.
+Environmental Emissions Stack Assembly at WTP HanfordThe 68-foot stack assembly will release emissions from the Analytical Lab’s ventilation systems, filtering out radioactive and chemical contaminants from the air to ensure it meets strict regulations.
 Made of structural steel, the assembly contains three emission stacks and weighs approximately 140,000 pounds.
-The assembly sits atop the Analytical Lab, making it more than 119 feet tall.
+The assembly sits atop the Lab, making it more than 119 feet tall.